goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 What is P(x) though and why are we taking that.
 Traditionally in SGD do we not take, del(error)/del(weight)

-In traditional SGD for neural networks, we're trying to minimize an error function (or loss function), so we use ∂(error)/∂(weight) as you correctly noted.
+In traditional SGD for neural networks, we're trying to minimize an error function (or loss function), so we use ∂(error)/∂(weight).
 We're trying to find the weights that make our predictions as accurate as possible.

 But in Langevin dynamics, we're doing something fundamentally different.
 Here, p(x) represents a probability distribution that we want to sample from.
 Think of it this way:

 Imagine you have a dataset of faces, and you want to generate new faces that look real.
 The probability p(x) would represent how likely it is that a particular image x is a real face.
 Areas of high p(x) would correspond to images that look like real faces, while areas of low p(x) would be images that don't look like faces at all.
 So when we take ∇log p(x), we're asking: "In which direction should I move to make this image look more like a real face?"
-Let's compare:

-Traditional SGD in Neural Networks:

-Goal: Minimize error
-Gradient: ∂(error)/∂(weight)
-Updates weights to make predictions more accurate

-Langevin Dynamics:

-Goal: Sample from a probability distribution
-Gradient: ∇log p(x)
-Updates the sample itself to look more like real data

 This is why Langevin dynamics is particularly relevant to diffusion models.
 Remember how diffusion models start with noise and gradually transform it into an image?
 The ∇log p(x) term tells us how to modify our noisy image at each step to make it look more like real data.

-"""

-TRAINING THE MODEL

-Since we can't have x₀ during generation, we train a model pθ(xₜ₋₁|xₜ) to approximate q(xₜ₋₁|xₜ,x₀).
-This model learns to predict the denoising step without needing the original image.
-The training process works like this:

-Take a clean image x₀
-Sample a random timestep t
-Add noise to get xₜ using our "nice property" formula Train the model to predict the noise that was added The model learns to do this by minimizing the difference between its prediction and the actual noise
-"""

-## Maths of Reverse diffusion process
+## Reverse diffusion process

 Now what we want to do is take a noisy image $x_t$ and get the original image $x_0$ from it.
 And to do that we need to do a reverse diffusion process.